 The Bank posted a net income of P23.88 billion, increased P2.47 billion, or 11.5% YoY, due to the lower impairment losses booked in 2021 versus the accelerated recognition last year in anticipation for higher NPL.
-Decline in total revenues and slightly higher operating expenses, partially tempered the growth.
+However, decline in total revenues and slightly higher operating expenses, partially tempered the growth.

-Net interest income stood at P69.58 billion, down P2.68 billion, or 3.7%, as NIM at 3.30% contracted 19 bps on account of lower asset yields cost of funds.
-Average assets posted a modest increase of 1.5%.
+Net interest income stood at P69.58 billion, down P2.68 billion, or 3.7%, as NIM at 3.30% contracted 19 bps on account of lower asset yields and offset by drop in cost of funds.
+Modest increase in average assets of 1.5%.